RequiDev/ReModCE/README.md

 # ReMod CE
-ReMod Community Edition - A All-in-One VRChat mod to suit all your needs.
+ReMod Community Edition - A All-in-One VRChat mod to suit all your needs using [MelonLoader](https://github.com/LavaGang/MelonLoader)

 # Description
 This is essentially a public version of my invite-only VRChat mod.
 It's a cut-down version with no connection to the ReMod server and with it's security measures removed.

+# Installation & Usage
+Grab the latest loader from the Releases (click [here](https://github.com/RequiDev/ReModCE/releases/latest)) and put it in your Mods directory.
+You can choose to have the loader automatically load the latest available version from GitHub or you can download a specific mod version from the various releases and place it in either your VRChat directory or your Mods directory.
+This will make it only load that specific version in case you don't want to automatically update.
+Placing the mod (not the loader) itself in your Mods directory will throw a warning/error in your MelonLoader that you can safely ignore.

 # Credits
 [loukylor](https://github.com/loukylor) - For selected VRChat function reflections which I am using